Skip to content

 Add a custom comment to the selected vulnerabilities.

-To make it easier to set new rules for Analysis profile, you can create a rule when manually adding a status/comment:
+To make it easier to set new rules for Analysis profile, you can define a rule directly while assessing a vulnerability:

 1. Check the box next to an issue or CVE.

-4. Click Set status & create analysis rule.
+4. Click Save changes & create analysis rule.

 5. Complete the rule using OQL or by selecting items under the Firmware and Query sections.